gerold-penz/gp-imap-rest-api/README.md

 ![N8N workflow](images/n8n-workflow.png)

-The "Get parsed message" node ist the HTML request which uses the Gp-Imap-Rest-Api to fetch the attachments.
+The "Get parsed message" node is the HTML request which uses the Gp-Imap-Rest-Api to fetch the attachments.